Tributary Whitewater Tours (raftcalifornia.com) operates under permit from the Klamath National Forest and is an equal opportunity service provider.

 The Klamath River runs 148 miles from below Iron gate dam to its confluence with the Trinity River and is California’s third longest river.
 It is one of the few California rivers that offer continuous trips longer than 2 days.
 It passes through the Klamath National Forest, and borders the Siskiyou mountains and the Marble Mountain Wilderness.

-The Karuk Indian tribe inhabits much of the river typically traveled by these trips.
+The Karuk Native American tribe inhabits much of the river typically traveled by these trips.
 Traditional ceremonies are conducted at various locations and times on the sacred banks (“Inaam”) of the Klamath River.
 Out of respect for the tribe, camping and stopping is occasionally prohibited in certain areas.